The $64,000 (or $64 million) question is…How will all this residential development affect the existing schools?

 Here is the answer:

-As you can see from the numbers many, many more school-aged children will move into the neighborhood in the coming years and there is nowhere near enough capacity* in the existing schools.
+As you can see from the numbers many, many more school-aged children have and will move into the neighborhood and there is no where near enough capacity* in the existing schools.
 This doesn’t even take into account any developments that have yet to be announced or conceived of.
 Clearly we have a big problem coming down the turnpike.

 How did we arrive at these numbers?